Engineering essay

 Thread Exhaustion Due to GetAwaiter().GetResult() in C#

-Recently we’ve seen an abundance of Async only API’s in c# and common libraries like httpclient.
-In most cases, this encorages best practice async/await development especially on the server side, however not all is good.
-In some unique situations, we need to call these async method in a synchronous manner.
+Recently we’ve seen an abundance of async-only APIs in C# and common libraries like HttpClient.
+In most cases, this encourages async/await best practices, especially on the server side, but there are exceptions.
+In some situations, we need to call these async methods synchronously.

-The most common way to do this is using GetAwaiter.GetResult()
+One common way to do this is GetAwaiter().GetResult()

 Task<string> pingTask = new HttpClient().GetStringAsync("https://google.com");